cc32d9/eos.apidirectory/README.md

 This is an EOS smart contract that holds a catalog of various infrastructure APIs, such as history or account status APIs.

-The directory lists all known EOS networks.
+The directory lists API endpoints for all known EOS networks.
 Network names and API types are added by directory administrators.

 Each API provider is identified by an account name.
 Administrators have to approve APi providers in order to avoid spamming.

-Each APi provider is allowed to specify one API URL of each type for each network.
-Apart from API URL, the provider needs to specify a two-letter ISO continent code and 2-letter country code.
-The code "ANY" can be used for both to indicate a georedundant API that is available from multiple continents.
+API providers add records for API endpoints that they are maintaining.
+Each record has the following set of attributes:

+* `network`: the blockchain name.
+It is used as scope name in `records` table.

+* `type`: one of known API types from the list of types maintained by administrators.

+* `provider`: provider's EOS account name.

+* `srvname`: 12-symbol service name that helps distinguishing between entries belonging to the same provider.
+This can also be an empty string.

+* `url`: the endpoint URL.
+Some API types are not following th estandard URL scheme, so the syntax is dependent on API type.
+For example, p2p peer would be in the form of `host:port`.

-Valid continent codes: "AF", "AN", "AS", "EU", "NA", "OC", "SA".
+* `continent`: continent code where the API is served from.
+If the service is geographically distributed across multiple continents, use "ANY".
+Valid values are: "AF", "AN", "AS", "EU", "NA", "OC", "SA".
+"ANY".

+* `country`: ISO country code of the country the API is served from.
+Use "ANY" if the URL is served from multiple countries.

-The API provider may modify or delete a corresponding entry in the directory.
+The API provider may modify or delete a record in the directory by specifying its `network`, `type`, `provider`, and `srvname` attributes.
+The `updrec` action either adds a new record, or modifies an existing one.